-The physical and chemical composition of the protoplanetary disc can be studied with calibrated images that provide abundances of species which are sensitive to those conditions (such as the OH/NH ratio and various mineralogical ratios).
+The physical and chemical composition of the protoplanetary disc can be studied with calibrated images that provide abundances of species that are sensitive to those conditions (such as the OH/NH ratio and various mineralogical ratios).
 Questions of the nature of physical and chemical variations within the disc can be addressed by comparisons, both among the components of comet 67P/Churyumov-Gerasimenko nucleus and among comets formed in different parts of the disc (e.g. by comparing the properties of a Jupiter-family comet from the Kuiper belt, like 67P/Churyumov-Gerasimenko, with the properties of a Halley-family comet, like 1P/Halley itself, originally from the Uranus-Neptune region).

-It is also necessary to understand the evolution of comets since the changes that have occurred over a comet's active lifetime will have affected the observable properties of the nucleus.
+It is also necessary to understand the evolution of comets, since the changes that have occurred over a comet's active lifetime will have affected the observable properties of the nucleus.
 Do comets disappear by gradually shrinking in size as the ices sublime, do they disintegrate because of the activity, or do they become inert by choking off the sublimation?
-Are the intrinsic changes important compared to the extrinsic changes (collisions. perturbations that dramatically change the orbit, etc.)?
-How do comets contribute to the population of interplanetary dust and how do they contribute to the population of near-Earth objects?
+Are the intrinsic changes important compared to the extrinsic changes (collisions, perturbations that dramatically change the orbit, etc.)?
+How do comets contribute to the population of interplanetary dust, and how do they contribute to the population of near-Earth objects?
 The Rosetta mission and OSIRIS, in particular, are well suited to study the evolution over a large fraction of an orbit and to determine the actual contribution per orbital period to interplanetary dust.
-They are also well suited to study the evolution of the surface or mantle of the comet in order to address. for example, the question whether devolatilisation is more or less important than simple loss of the surface layers.
+They are also well suited to study the evolution of the surface or mantle of the comet in order to address, for example, the question whether devolatilisation is more or less important than simple loss of the surface layers.
 Data obtained by Rosetta will be compared to those of missions to Near-Earth Asteroids.

 Our understanding of the nature and origin of comets, and our use of them as probes of the early Solar System, is critically dependent upon understanding the cometary sublimation processes, because this knowledge is needed before we can relate results from Earth bound remote sensing to the nature of cometary nuclei.
 Although many processes in the outer coma, beyond about 100 km, are well understood already, the processes at the surface of the nucleus and in the near-nucleus portion of the coma, closer than a few cometary radii, are poorly understood and in some cases simply unknown.
 We need to understand the process by which material leaves the nucleus.
-Are observed variations in the 'dust-to-gas' ratio
+Are observed variations in the 'dust-to-gas' ratio caused by intrinsic differences in the bulk ratio of refractories to ice, or are the variations dominated by properties and processes near the surface such as gas flow and structural strength?
+Does the size distribution of the particles change in the near-nucleus region because of either vaporisation or fragmentation or both?
+What fraction of the volatiles is released directly from the nucleus and what fraction is released subsequently from particles in the inner coma?
+Is the gas released from vaporisation at the surface or at some depth below the surface?
+Do periodic variations in the properties of the mantle occur and do they lead to variations in the coma that are, in fact, unrelated to the bulk properties of the nucleus?